tlarrieu/dotfiles/vim/bundle/YouCompleteMe/README.md

 YCM automatically detects which completion engine would be the best in any situation.
 On occasion, it queries several of them at once, merges the outputs and presents the results to you.

+### Client-server architecture

+YCM has a client-server architecture; the Vim part of YCM is only a thin client that talks to the `ycmd` HTTP+JSON server that has the vast majority of YCM logic and functionality.
+The server is started and stopped automatically as you start and stop Vim.

 ### Completion string ranking